MitjaBezensek/SharpBucket/Contribution.md

 # How to get started

 In order to run the SharpBucket's integration tests you should configure your development environment to inject OAuth credentials that will be used to connect to Bitbucket.
-We recommend you to create a separate Bitbucket account that will be used only to run the tests. (disconnect and go [here](https://bitbucket.org/account/signup/) to create your test account)
+We recommend you to create a separate Bitbucket account that will be used only to run the tests. (log out and go [here](https://bitbucket.org/account/signup/) to create your test account)
 Then in that test account you will need to create an OAuth Consumer.
 For that, go to "Settings > OAuth > Add consumer"
 Your consumer must have a name, a callback URL, and all permissions (since we should tests all possible API calls).
 Look at that [screenshot](./Assets/OauthConsumerConfig.png) is you need help.